- ACCREDITATION

 Select 9 additional hours in MKT courses |

-Hospitality, Sport and Tourism Management majors must earn a grade of C or better in all major courses for credit toward graduation.
+Hospitality, Tourism and Event Management majors must earn a grade of C or better in all major courses for credit toward graduation.
 If a student earns a D or F in any major course, he/she must repeat that course.

-The School of Hospitality, Sport & Tourism Management believes the practical experience gained through an internship is essential to the student’s education and professional growth.
-Therefore, all undergraduate students seeking a Bachelor of Science in HSTM are required to complete an internship.
+Faculty within the School of Hospitality, Sport and Tourism Management believe the practical experience gained through an internship is essential to the student’s education and professional growth.
+Therefore, all undergraduate students seeking a Bachelor of Science in Hospitality, Tourism and Event Management are required to complete an internship.

 Area III Requirements |